 The hindwings of Red Admiral butterflies have a brown and black pattern on the ventral surface, while the forewings are mostly black.

-This species is most prevalent in regions of the state with abundant stinging nettle to choose from.
+This species is most prevalent in state regions with abundant stinging nettle to choose from.

 Red Admiral butterflies migrate south in late fall when there is fresh stinging nettle in the state because this is the most common host plant for the species.